-- (2) The amounts reported under this column include time-based restricted stock awards and performance-based stock awards (PSUs), which are described above under the heading "3.
+The amounts reported under this column include time-based restricted stock awards and PSUs, which are described above under the heading "3.
 Long-Term Incentive Compensation."
-The assumptions used in determining the grant date fair values of the equity awards are set forth in Note 7 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+The assumptions used in determining the grant date fair values of the equity awards are set forth in Note 7 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2018.
 The table above shows the grant date fair value of the PSUs based on probable outcome.
 The value of the PSUs is dependent on the Company's performance over a three-year period and there is no assurance that the awards will be earned.
-The maximum dollar value of the PSUs granted in 2017 are as follows: Mr. Brugger \$2,062,500, Mr. Mahoney \$862,500, Mr. Healy \$450,000 Mr. Furbay \$618,750 and Mr. Tennis \$412,500. - (3) All other compensation represents the employer 401(k) match, health insurance premiums, life insurance premiums and reimbursement of certain compensatory payments to our executive officers and, for Mr. Brugger who is also a director, reimbursement for lodging, meals and certain other expenses at hotels either owned by us or other hotels.
-The following chart sets forth the perquisites and all other benefits received by our executive officers during 2017.
-The components of all other compensation for 2015 and 2016 for each of the executives were reported in our 2016 and 2017 proxy statements, respectively.
+The maximum dollar value of the PSUs granted in 2018 are as follows: Mr. Brugger \$2,175,000, Mr. Johnson - \$412,000, Mr. Healy - \$600,000, Mr. Furbay - \$656,050 and Mr. Tennis - \$472,500.